Donald Wandrei: 1980s

 In 1984, Wandrei was awarded the World Fantasy Award for Life Achievement.
-However, he refused to accept the award on the basis that the bust representing the award was a demeaning caricature of Lovecraft, whom he had known personally.
+However, he refused to accept the award because he felt that the bust representing the award was a demeaning caricature of Lovecraft, whom he had known personally.

 Wandrei died in St. Paul in 1987.

 In 1976, Philip Rahman had met Wandrei at a convention and the two became friends.
 Three years after Wandrei's death in 1987, Rahman and his mostly silent partner Dennis Weiler founded the publishing firm of Fedogan and Bremer to issue work by Donald and Howard Wandrei as well as other classic pulp writers.